 What are your customer expectations?
 Do you know what your customers are expecting to get or gain from doing business with you?

-By setting expectations early, you are able to eliminate any uncertainty as to the level of service you need to be providing to ensure your clients are happy.
+By setting expectations early, you are able to eliminate any uncertainty as to the level of service you need to provide to ensure your clients are happy.
 This clear vision will help your business to build KPIs around specific expectations and ensure you are always over delivering.

 It’s the responsibility of every business to understand their customer expectations and work really hard towards meeting those expectations.
-Meanwhile, meeting your customer expectations will enable your business to increase the life-time value of customer and enhance customer retention.
+Meanwhile, meeting your customer expectations will enable your business to increase the lifetime value of a customer and enhance customer retention.

 Building loyalty through customer engagements